 Claire joined our staff in January 2017.
 As the Communications Manager, she helps to tell the Conservancy’s story and manages marketing efforts including digital and print media.
-She also watches over our volunteer program and is responsible for planning events and engagement initiatives like Earth Week.
+She also watches over our volunteer program, and is responsible for planning events and engagement initiatives like Earth Week.
 Claire co-led a workshop on how to create a multi-channel communications campaign at the 2018 Land Trust Alliance Rally.

-Claire grew up in Lansing and has lived in northern Michigan for the past five years.
+Claire grew up in Lansing and has lived in northern Michigan for the past seven years.
 She fell in love with Leelanau as a kid, when she camped at the Sleeping Bear Dunes or the Manitou Islands with her family each summer.
 In her free time, Claire loves practicing yoga or spending time outdoors rock hunting, hiking, skiing, kayaking, and paddle-boarding with her husband, Paul and rescue dog, Izzy.